BinaryForge/SimCity/README.md

 # SimCity
-2D SimCity written in Java
+2D SimCity Classic written in Java.
+School project intended to replicate SimCity Classic.
+Given Runner and Model classes, implement game behavior.
+Structure of program was provided by teacher.